Blog

 Local LLM security best practices: shortlist

-• Isolate with containers and firewall rules:
+• Isolate with containers and firewall rules: separate networks in Docker to blast the radius.

 So, is Ollama safe?